 Free with Gallery Admission

-BMO All Day Sundays at your AGA feature an afternoon packed full of engaging art-making and exploration!
-With exciting programs and projects that tie into our current exhibitions, guests of all ages are encouraged to join in and have fun!
+BMO All Day Sundays at your AGA are afternoons packed full of engaging art activities!
+With exciting programs and projects that tie into current exhibitions, guests of all ages can join in and have fun.

 New!
 During All Day Sundays your AGA’s Terrace Café is offering a special lunch deal.
 Buy any sandwich and turn it into a combo with a drink and chips or a cookie for only $1 more!

 Sculpture and installation are the inspirations for this exciting BMO All Day Sunday.
 Investigate the ins-and-outs of the AGA’s unique architecture and walk onto our terrace to view Hunting Blind by Robin Arsenault & Paul Jackson.
 Create your own 3-D art with gallery educators using found materials, plasticine and paper in a variety of sculpture and installation experiments.

 In celebration of Aboriginal arts and culture during National Aboriginal History month, we take our inspiration from featured artists Brittney Bear Hat and Richelle Bear Hat.
 Learn more about how these sisters approach memory, experience and cultural history and then paint, create, and share stories through art.
 Special guests from the Amiskwaciy History Series will be here to facilitate an activity.

 How many times have you heard that at a museum or art gallery?
 Discover what a simple touch can do to artwork over time and much more in our newest exhibition Touch Lab: Leave Your Mark in the BMO World of Creativity.
 This Sunday features a special opening reception and a chance to meet a conservator.